This article originally appeared on VICE Alps

-Image by Dora Schimanko at a 2012 protest in Vienna against the Academics' Ball, a prom organized by Austria's right-wing party FPÖ.
+Image: Dora Schimanko at a 2012 protest in Vienna against the Academics' Ball, a prom organised by Austria's right-wing party FPÖ.

 Dora Schimanko is an 84-year-old Austrian former refugee.
-After the Anschluss in 1938, when Germany annexed Austria, she and her Jewish family fled to the UK to escape persecution by the Nazis.
-"They could have persecuted us for being lefties or being Jewish—either case, we'd be damned," she writes in her 2011 book, Warum So Und Nicht Anders (Why It's Like This and Not Any Other Way).
+After the Anschluss in 1938, when Austria was annexed by Nazi Germany, she and her Jewish family fled to the UK to escape persecution by the Nazis.
+"They could have persecuted us for being lefties or being Jewish – either case, we'd be damned," she writes in her 2011 book Warum So Und Nicht Anders (Why it's Like This and Not Any Other Way).

 We spoke to Schimanko to get her take.

-VICE: What do you make of Donald Trump?
+VICE: Hello Dora.
+What do you make of Donald Trump?

-So you're saying he's basically some kind of capitalist savior?
+So you're saying he's basically some kind of capitalist saviour?

 Those seven countries included Syria, where so many refugees are fleeing from.
 You yourself fled Nazi Austria in 1938.
 What do you think would have happened to you if England had closed its borders for refugees at the time, like what happened in the US last week?

 Oh, I would most certainly not be alive right now.
 I would be long dead.
 But the policies in England back then were so different from the current policies in the US.
 In those days in England there were international conventions regarding taking in refugees, but the country also had another system for immigration, where English people who were willing to support you and cover your costs for coming over could invite you.
 Some aristocrats and Quakers, for example, financed many refugee children's passage to the UK.

 There's a lot of talk about Trump and his team having fascist tendencies.
 Do you see parallels between Germany in 1933 and the United States in 2017?